-- b.
-Complete all the due diligence items by marking ( $\checkmark$ ) next to each item. - c.
+- 1. Using the chart below, first identify the Type of property matter that you are pursuing (ex.
+License Agreement). - 2.
+Within the Type, identify the applicable Category (ex.
+Low Risk [License Agreement]). - 3.
+Based on the Type & Category, identify whether the matter is eligible for the Simplified Canon 6 Procedure OR whether the request must follow the Full Canon 6 Procedure. - 4.
+If eligible for the Simplified Canon 6 Procedure, then, - a.
+Print a copy of the applicable Checklist & Attestation (there are 3 different color-coded forms: (i) Licenses Red (ii) Leases Yellow (iii) Renovations (costing less than \$75,000) Green - b.
+Complete all the due diligence items by marking (\checkmark) next to each item. - c.
 The Incumbent or Priest-in-Charge, and both Churchwardens, must all sign the Checklist & Attestation. - d.
 E-mail a copy of the completed and signed Checklist & Attestation to: canon6@toronto.anglican.ca - e.
 Once submitted you may proceed; requests are reported for approval to the Risk and Governance and Synod Council on a quarterly basis (ie. March, June, September, December). - f.
 Please e-mail copies of all fully signed License & Lease Agreements, Certificates of Insurance, and renovation documentation to: archives@toronto.anglican.ca - 5.
 If the Full Canon 6 Procedure applies, please refer to the relevant section of the Procedure Pursuant to Canon 6 as Prescribed by the Synod Council.
 For these items, approval must be granted by Synod Council before signature, occupancy, or project commencement.

-Туре Category Examples Simplified Canon 6 Procedure applies [Checklist & Attestation] Full Canon 6 Procedure applies (Procedure section in brackets below) Minimum Commercial General L Requirements iability ("CGL") Insurance License Agreements Low Risk No minors or vulnerable 🗸 - complete n/a CGL Per Occurrence \$2 million adults on church Checklist 'Red' Tenant's Legal Liability (TLL) \$250,000 property; Additional Insureds 'The Incumbent and (Ex.
-Alcoholics Churchwardens of{insert parish Anonymous, Narcotics name}.' and 'The Incorporated Anonymous, Book Clubs, Synod of the Diocese of Toronto' Meeting Groups etc.) High Risk Any group or activity that will bring minors or vulnerable adults on to church property; ex.
-Any group or activity n/a n/a $\checkmark$ CGL Per Occurrence \$5 million Tenant's Legal Liability (TLL) \$250,000 church property; ex.
-Additional Insureds 'The Incumbent and Churchwardens of{ insert parish
+Туре Category Examples Simplified Canon 6 Procedure applies [Checklist & Attestation] Full Canon 6 Procedure applies (Procedure section in brackets below) Minimum Commercial General Liability ("CGL") Insurance Requirements License Agreements Low Risk No minors or vulnerable ✓ - complete n/a CGL Per Occurrence \$2 million ac adults on church Checklist 'Red' Tenant's Legal Liability (TLL) \$250,000 property; Additional Insureds 'The Incumbent and (Ex.
+Alcoholics Churchwardens of{insert parish Anonymous, Narcotics name}.' and 'The Incorporated Anonymous, Book Clubs, Meeting Groups etc.) Synod of the Diocese of Toronto' High Risk Any group or activity n/a ✓ CGL Per Occurrence \$5 million that will bring minors or vulnerable adults on to church property; ex.
+Tenant's Legal Liability (TLL) \$250,000 Additional Insureds 'The Incumbent and Churchwardens of{insert parish

-Туре Category Examples Simplified Canon 6 Procedure applies [Checklist & Attestation] Full Canon 6Procedureapplies(Proceduresection inbrackets below) Minimum Commercial Gener Requirements ral Liability ("CGL") Insurance Children's camps, schools, daycares, sports clubs, 3 rd party church/worship groups, vulnerable adults etc. name }' and 'The Incorporated Synod of the Diocese of Toronto' Psychotherapists (must be registered in good be registered in good nding with either the lege of Registered chotherapists of Ontario RPO" or Ontario College Social Workers and Social vices Workers n/a ✓ ✓ ✓ CGL Per Occurrence \$5 million College of Registered Psychotherapists of Ontario Abuse \$1 million per occurrence of Social Workers and Social Services Workers Professional Liability Required but no prescribed minimum.
-"OCSWSSW") in all treatment rooms a.
-Based on the foregoing being satisfied, doors to the treatment rooms can remain closed to maintain privacy.
-Additional Insureds 'The Incumbent and Churchwardens of{ insert parish name }' and 'The Incorporated Synod of the Diocese of Toronto'
+Туре Category Examples Simplified Canon 6 Procedure applies [Checklist & Attestation] Full Canon 6 Procedure applies (Procedure section in brackets below) Minimum Commercial General Liability ("CGL") Insurance Requirements Children's camps, schools, daycares, sports clubs, 3 rd party church/worship groups, vulnerable adults etc. name}' and 'The Incorporated Synod of the Diocese of Toronto' Psychotherapists (must be registered in good n/a ✓ CGL Per Occurrence \$5 million College of Registered Psychotherapists of Ontario Abuse \$1 million per occurrence of Social Workers and Social Services Workers Professional Liability Required but no prescribed minimum.
+"OCSWSSW") Additional Insureds 'The Incumbent and Churchwardens of{insert parish name}' and 'The Incorporated Synod of the Diocese of Toronto'